Ridderby/syncthing-overlay/README.md

 You can now instgall included applications as usual using emerge.
 To stress that you want to use the overlay version and not allow for a later portage version being installed, emerge package using ::syncthing-overlay.
 Example: `emerge -vatD syncthing::syncthing-overlay`

 # Bug, comments and requests
-Please post a ticket on bitbucket.
+Please post a tickethere on GitHub.